steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 you will see this when the complete generation is decoded.

 At the end, we see that decoding was performed after 5 transmissions.
 There are two reasons for this to occur.
-First, randomly no linearly dependent (l.d.) combinations ocurred during the process.
-Second, there were no packet erasures during the process.
-We will make some changes to see that.
+First, no linearly dependent (l.d.) combinations ocurred during the random process.
+Second, there were no packet erasures neither.
+We will make some changes to see these effects.

 Changing the field and generation size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^